Poppy seed cake with chocolate ganache

 • Make the stock.
 Omit if using ready made stock.

 • Heat oil in a large pot with a large surface area.
-Add the chopped onion, celery and the chopped up bacon, sauté for 10 minutes or until onions are translucent and render the bacon.
+Sauté the chopped onion for 5 minutes.
+Mix.
+Add the celery.
+Sauté for 10 more minutes.

 • Quickly add the tomatoes, stir.
-Add the tomato pure and stir.
 Cook for about 10 minutes or until the tomatoes make a nice sauce.

-• Add the carrots and enough stock so the liquid covers the soup well.
+• Add the carrots, vegetables and jalapeño pepper.
+Add enough stock so the liquid covers the soup well.
 Cook for 1 hour or until the carrots are soft.

-• Add the beans with its liquid and more stock if needed to cover everything.
+• Add the black beans with its liquid and more stock if needed to cover everything.

 • Season with salt and pepper to taste.